develop-myposit/ub10-server-sprinkle/README.markdown

 ##Deployment

 Assuming you're using capistrano for deployment and doing it [the Github way](https://github.com/blog/470-deployment-script-spring-cleaning), you should be able to cap deploy:setup as soon as this recipe has been run.
 Note that you'll need to do an nginx restart for it to pick up your unicorns.

-If you need some help with your capistrano config, check out [my capistrano gist](https://gist.github.com/1271350).
+If you need some help with your capistrano config, check out [mm53bar/deploy.rb capistrano gist](https://gist.github.com/1271350).

 Here's an easy way to restart nginx from capistrano: